 Wadzanai Samaneka, MBChB, MSc (Clin.
 Epid), Senior Medical Officer, is an investigator and Clinical Epidemiologist with seven years of experience in clinical research, with experience in managing HIV co-morbidities.

-Lynda Stranix-Chibanda, MBChB, MMed, is a pediatrician and part-time lecturer at UZCHS, with over 12 years of experience working in maternal and child health service programs and research projects in urban Zimbabwe.
+Lynda Stranix-Chibanda, MBChB, MMed, is a pediatrician and part-time lecturer at UZFMHS, with over 12 years of experience working in maternal and child health service programs and research projects in urban Zimbabwe.
 Her experiences in maternity units has allowed her to provide specialist support to midwives during routine follow-up of vulnerable infants at the primary care level.
 She is CRS Leader for Seke North CRS, and co-authored a secondary publication for HPTN 046 relating to the interaction of nevirapine and cotrimoxazole prophylaxis.